| EXTRACT FROM: BORN WITH A TARTAN SPOON

 The arm with the needle glided across and landed on its prey with

+a soft hiss.
 A moment later, the first deep twangs of bass guitar boomed out

 in time to the thumping in my chest and the Beatles were released